Higher humidity

 You can create a kind of tree canopy using shrubs and trees, which will change the amount of water that will fall to the ground.
 Some tree species, such as willow, vigorously absorb water with their roots.

-Grow plants that do love moisture
+Grow plants that love moisture